Regulation 85 FAQs

 Synthetic nitrogen fertilizers containing ammonium, nitrate, or urea are considered to be “quick-release” fertilizers that rapidly become plant available.

 What are slow-release and controlled-release nitrogen fertilizers?

 These synthetic fertilizers are designed to delay the release of plant available nitrogen.

 What is phosphorus mineralization?

 The process that converts phosphorus into forms that are available to plants.
-Microbes break down organic phosphates and release inorganic phosphates that are available to plants.
+Microbes break down organic phosphorus and release inorganic phosphates that are available to plants.